Which signal indicates that a vessel intends to proceed in reverse?

 Master the COLREGs Distress Signals Test.
 Study with flashcards and multiple-choice questions, each with hints and explanations.
 Get ready to ace your exam!

-The signal that indicates a vessel intends to proceed in reverse is represented by three short blasts.
-This specific signal is part of the rules for signaling intentions between vessels to enhance navigational safety.
-According to the International Regulations for Preventing Collisions at Sea (COLREGs), three short blasts clearly communicate to nearby vessels that the vessel is moving astern, allowing others to take necessary precautions to avoid collisions.
+The signal for a vessel intending to proceed in reverse is represented by three short blasts.
+This specific sound signal is part of the navigational rules outlined in the COLREGs (International Regulations for Preventing Collisions at Sea).
+Distinct sound signals are used by vessels to communicate their intentions to others and enhance safety while navigating.

 Subscribe